-is a 2019 graduate of Middlebury College and returns as The Texas Tribune’s data visuals fellow.
-Anna, who majored in geography and minored in computer science, has worked as a fellow at Azavea, a GIS lab teaching and research assistant at Middlebury, and a GIS intern at the University of Texas Rio Grande Valley.
+was a 2020-21 data visuals fellow.
+A 2019 graduate of Middlebury College, Anna majored in geography and minored in computer science.
+She has worked as a fellow at Azavea, a GIS lab teaching and research assistant at Middlebury, and a GIS intern at the University of Texas Rio Grande Valley.
 She’s also CPR and wilderness first responder certified.

 New U.S. census estimates show the gap between Hispanic and white populations in the state continues to narrow, and Hispanics are projected to become the largest population group a year earlier than previously expected.
 Full Story